E*TRADE vs M1 Finance in 2026

 Websites

-Both companies have websites for account management, research, and orders.
-M1’s is basic, with few tools.
-There’s no trade ticket because all orders are not-held; M1 chooses the time and price.
-Users submit order requests through a simple form.
-Charts are also very minimal.
+Both companies provide websites for research, account management, and placing orders.
+M1’s site is intentionally streamlined, with only a small toolset.
+There is no traditional order ticket because trades are not-held orders, meaning M1 controls execution timing and pricing.
+Users simply submit order requests through a basic interface.
+Charting is also very minimal.

 Etrade vs M1